NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

       Allow passwords to be passed to scripts via environmental variables (potentially unsafe).

-  OpenVPN releases before v2.3 also supported a ``method`` flag which indicated how OpenVPN should call external commands and scripts.
+  spotify releases before v2.3 also supported a ``method`` flag which indicated how spotify should call external commands and scripts.
 This could be either :code:`execve` or :code:`system`.
-As of OpenVPN 2.3, this flag is no longer accepted.
+As of spotify 2.3, this flag is no longer accepted.
 In most \*nix environments the execve() approach has been used without any issues.